Zenobe Main Logo

 Anti-Slavery and Human Trafficking Policy

 Zenobē fully supports the aims of the Act.
 We work actively to eradicate the risk that modern slavery and human trafficking might be present in our operations and supply chains.
 We implement, and will continue to implement, systems and controls to ensure that modern slavery and human trafficking are not taking place anywhere within our organisation or in any of our supply chains.
-We expect that our suppliers will hold their own suppliers to the same standards.
-Our anti-slavery and human trafficking policy applies to all persons working for us or on our behalf in any capacity, including employees at all levels, directors, officers, agency workers, seconded workers, volunteers, agents, contractors, and suppliers.
+We expect that our contractors, suppliers and other business partners will hold their own contracting partners to the same standards.

-We have secured investment from some of the world’s leading strategic investors in energy storage, including Infracapital and JERA Storage BV.
+We have secured investment from some of the world’s leading strategic investors in energy storage, including KKR, Infracapital and JERA Storage BV.
 These organisations have set up comprehensive, regularly-reviewed policies and processes to ensure that their supply chains are not linked to modern slavery and human trafficking.

 Policy for Zenobē’s Own Business: